PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/fragments/06_Fragment-VI.md

 revealing who you are
 when no one is watching.

-## NEOCore™ v3.6 Notice
-This fragment is symbolic and teleological.
-It does not describe internal mechanisms, operational modules
-or processes of NEOCore™ v3.6.
-It belongs to the conceptual layer of the NeoDialectic Oracle™
-and is not reconstructible.
+---

+## *Related wiki section*

+This fragment is related to the **non-divisive question**, to open synthesis as a form of intelligence, and to the possibility of thinking without breaking the world.

 ---